sjy2335/langchain-naver/libs/naver/README.md

 See a [usage example](https://python.langchain.com/docs/integrations/text_embedding/naver)

 Use `clir-emb-dolphin` model for embeddings.
-Do not add suffixes such as `-query` or `-passage` to the model name.
-`ClovaXEmbeddings` will automatically add the suffixes based on the method called.